muter-mutation-testing/muter/README.md

 ```
 --files-to-mutate           Only mutate a given list of source code files (Supports glob expressions like Sources/**/*.swift)
--f, --format <format>       The report format for muter: plain, json, html, xcode
 --skip-coverage         Skips the step in which Muter runs your project in order to filter out files without coverage.
 -o, --output <output>   Output file for the report to be saved.
+--operators <operators> The list of mutant operators to be used: RelationalOperatorReplacement, RemoveSideEffects, ChangeLogicalConnector, SwapTernary
 --skip-update-check     Skips the step in which Muter checks for newer versions.
 ```

 **Available Report Formats**